Yumeo0/video2vr/README.md

 ## How does it work?

 The program estimates depth maps for each frame using AI. \
-Using these depth maps it shifts the pixelsfor the left and right eye independendly.\
+Using these depth maps it shifts the pixels for the left and right eye independendly.\
 Then we place those 2 frames side-by-side and get a VR-video.

 ## How to start the program?